Skip to main content

 It is a clinical reality that psychosocial factors are potent modulators of neuroendocrine function.
 Job demands, control, and social support are not abstract concepts; they are environmental inputs that directly influence the activity of the HPA axis and the sympathetic nervous system.

 Research, such as the Whitehall II study of British civil servants, has demonstrated a clear link between low job control and an increased risk of metabolic syndrome and cardiovascular disease.
 This is a physiological phenomenon.
-The perception of lacking autonomy or facing overwhelming demands without adequate resources is interpreted by the central nervous system as a threat, triggering a response.
+The perception of lacking autonomy or facing overwhelming demands without adequate resources is interpreted by the central nervous system as a threat, triggering a chronic stress response.

 Therefore, a wellness program that ignores the psychosocial work environment is addressing symptoms while ignoring the cause.
 The most sophisticated programs are integrated with organizational development and management training.
 This involves training leaders to create an environment of psychological safety, where employees feel respected and able to voice concerns.